ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h4> Planet mass and radius </h4>

 <div style="height: 20px;"></div>
 Now I'll track radius and mass with a scatterplot.
-Mass is also described with hue.
+Each dot is an exoplanet.
+Mass is also described with color.

 <div style="height: 20px;"></div>
 <p align="center">